 (iii) the licence conditions.

+Note:

-Note 1: Under section 89, the renewal of the licence cannot be effective before it is registered (see section 334 for registration).
+1. Under section 89, the renewal of the licence cannot be effective before it is registered (see section 334 for registration).
 The renewal will not be registered until it has been properly accepted (see section 114 for “proper acceptance”).

-Note 2: Under section 118, new conditions may be imposed on renewal.
+2. Under section 118, new conditions may be imposed on renewal.

 (2) If subsection (1) does not require the Minister to provisionally renew the licence, the Minister may —